DavesCodeMusings/oled-bitmapper/README.md

 # oled-bitmapper

 Below is a photo of a 128x64 OLED showng images created with the oled-bitmapper tool.
-The bitmaps shown are also available in this repository.
-Just look for the files ending in .c
+The bitmaps shown are also available to download.
+Just look for the files in the repository ending with .c

 ![a photo of an OLED display](https://github.com/DavesCodeMusings/oled-bitmapper/blob/main/oled-photo.png)